After installation, Smart Connection will have added the following components to InDesign:

 For more information about using the Dossier panel, see Working with Dossiers in Smart Connection.

 - The Smart Jump tool.
-This tool allows you to link articles on different pages and/or on different layouts, for example an article that is started on the front page of a newspaper which continues on a later page.
+This tool is used for linking articles on different pages and/or on different layouts, for example an article that is started on the front page of a newspaper which continues on a later page.
 For more information, see Working with Smart Jump in Smart Connection for InDesign.

 - The Sticky Note tool.
-This tool allows you to place a Sticky Note — a short message or reminder — on the layout.
+This tool is used for placing a Sticky Note — a short message or reminder — on the layout.
 For more information, see Working with Sticky Notes in Smart Connection.

 Figure: Smart Connection adds the Smart Jump tool (A) and the Sticky Note tool (B) to the toolbar of InDesign.